-I am a Person-centred counsellor with my own private practice in the Southside of Glasgow.
-I also work at Southside Counselling and am available there by arrangement (see address).
-I work with a wide range of clients and offer you a safe and confidential space where you can explore your thoughts, feelings and concerns.
+I am a Person-centred counsellor with my own private practice in Orchard Park, Thornliebank, on the Southside of Glasgow.
+I also work at Southside Counselling in Cathcart, where I have a room on Wednesdays (see address).
+I also work via Zoom or phone counselling.
+I work with a wide range of clients issues including addictions, anxiety, depression, feeling sad and bereavement.
+I offer you a safe and confidential space where you can explore your thoughts, feelings and concerns.
 These explorations take courage and it can be scary for people to ask for help at the time when they need it the most.
 Thoughts and feelings directly impact on your mood and ability to cope with life, so talking through these feelings can help you to deal with your distress and encourage positive change.

-I have a speciality in counselling people who may be experiencing addiction, in particular with alcohol.
-I work part-time as a therapist in one of the most successful and prestigious addiction rehabilitation hospitals in Europe.
+I have a specialty in counselling people who are experiencing addiction, in particular with alcohol and cocaine.
+I have worked as a therapist in one of the most successful and prestigious addiction rehabilitation hospitals in Europe.
+I'm also a part-time counselling lecturer at a Glasgow college where I deliver courses on how counsellors can work with addictions.
 Addiction is not 'self-inflicted' or a 'moral weakness' it is a debilitating illness.
-Counselling is very effective in managing both substance (alcohol, drugs etc) and behavioural (gambling or shopping, for example) addictions and can be life-changing.
+Counselling is very effective in helping both substance (alcohol, drugs etc.) and behavioural addictions such as gambling, and can be life-changing.

-My counselling practice offers you a place where you can feel fully accepted, respected and supported in a safe, non-judgemental way.
-I offer this supporting environment in my calm and peaceful counselling room within my home (see photographs below), where there is ample car parking directly outside.
+My counselling practice offers you a place where you can feel fully accepted, respected and supported in a safe, non-judgmental way.
+I offer this supporting environment in my calm and peaceful counselling room at my home (see photographs below), where there is car parking directly outside.
 When you first contact me I will do my best to put you at your ease and we'll arrange a first session.
-I offer the first 30 minute session free of charge to give you a sense of whether you think we can work together.
-I think this is important as my model of counselling is based on developing a trusting relationship with my clients.

-If you feel we can work together then subsequent sessions will be 1 hour duration.
-In the first full session we'll go through a short, 1 page contracting form, which we'll both agree and sign.
-The contract covers issues such as your confidentiality.
+Counselling sessions will be 1 hour duration.
+In the first full session we'll go through a short, 1-page contracting form, which we'll both agree and sign.
+The contract covers issues such as your safety and confidentiality.
 The time is yours to explore any issues that you feel are causing you distress.
 We will regularly review progress so you have a sense of whether you're getting what you need from the sessions.
 This will also help us to decide when is the best time to end counselling.